 Nothing says St. Patrick’s Day celebration like the shamrock.
-Choose from stickers and effects that surround your image with clovers with three different styles of the iconic green hat.
+Choose from leprechaun stickers and filters that surround your image with clovers with three different styles of the iconic green hat.
 Whether you want a more traditional look or a sparkly green fedora-style hat, YouCam Perfect has both.
 Follow these steps to get the effect:

 - Download the YouCam Perfect app for iOS or Android.

 - Go to Photo Edit.

 - Choose Animation and select Holidays.

 - Tap Effects and Stickers, and scroll to find the filter you want.